Here are three ways from Women's Health to help you avoid the tricks used to sucker you into ordering fattening (and pricey) food.

 1. Healthy options next to the fattening ones.

-Duke University study found people are actually more likely to choose a higher-calorie dish when healthy fare is offered right beside it.
+You'd think this would help us eat better, but the opposite is true.
+A Duke University study found people are actually more likely to choose a higher-calorie dish when healthy fare is offered right beside it.
 Crazy as it sounds, just reading about a salad makes you feel like you've satisfied your nutrition goals and are free to go nuts and indulge.

 2. Names such as 'German Black Forest Indulgence'.